The Chart for Under Armour Inc. (UAA) Is Flashing Mixed Signals

 Sponsored

+The average price from analysts is $13.15, which is $5.63 above the current price.
 UAA currently public float of 385.68M and currently shorts hold a 5.32% ratio of that float.
-Today, the average trading volume of UAA was 6.73M shares.
+Today, the average trading volume of UAA was 6.68M shares.

 UAA’s Market Performance